Scheduled MonumentsEnglandCivil War fieldwork on Crankley Point

 What is Civil War fieldwork on Crankley Point?

-I cannot locate reliable scholarly documentation about Civil War fieldwork specifically at Crankley Point, Nottinghamshire, in the established archaeological and heritage record, despite the provided list entry reference.
+I do not have reliable established information in the scholarly record specifically about Civil War fieldwork at Crankley Point, Nottinghamshire (NHLE 1016049) that would allow me to write with the precision and factual accuracy required.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016049.

 Who is responsible for protecting Civil War fieldwork on Crankley Point?